dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Continued on wes bos's css grid tutus.
 From that got to know about operator mono and so set up fira code and flottflott.

 **Thoughts**: I have some experience with css grids from work but really learning a lot from this videos.

+### Day 60: Mar-03-18 Saturday
+**Today's Progress**: Completed wes bos's css grid tuts.

+**Thoughts**: The last 5-6 videos helped me learn a lot of cool stuff.
+Hoping to recreate one of them soon.